ItsParna/Blood-Donor-Finder/README.md

 # Blood-Donor-Finder
-This is an user friendly web application for medical emergency.
-An user can register themselves as a donor as well as find nearby donors for their need.
+The Virtual Blood Donor Finder is a web-based application designed to connect blood donors and recipients in a convenient and efficient manner.
+The platform allows users to login, search for nearby blood donors, and register themselves as blood donors.
+Recipients who immediately want a blood donor nearby of their location , a blood donor who wants to donate and help recipients , healthcare professionals can easily use this web-application by simply login in with their credentials.The Virtual Blood Donor Finder takes a quick check by making it  easy for you to find your nearby blood donors.​